 According to Henry Morris, everything God created, including all mass, can be expressed as energy, God finished his creation on day six, so the total amount of energy in the universe is constant, i.e., no energy added and none destroyed.
 “Nothing is now being created and this is what was finally formalized by science in the first law of thermodynamics…the total energy remains unchanged; no energy is either created or destroyed, although its form may and does change.
 This is the first law of thermodynamics, the law of conservation of energy.
 This law has been validated on both the cosmic and sub-nuclear scales and is a truly universal law, if there is such a thing.”

 Science philosopher, Kemeny, corrects this erroneous view: “The assumption that occurs most frequently in the modern physics text is that nature obeys certain conservation laws…but a brief look at the history of conservation laws will indicate that they hold not so much because of any attribute of nature, but because of a human desire for conservation laws.”
 For Bridgman, “The first law of thermodynamics properly understood is not a statement that energy is conserved, for the energy statement without conservation is meaningless.”
 In other words, the first law is a definition.
 The Second Law of Thermodynamics, or the law of entropy, which is often used by confused Christian apologists to argue this is a proof that the universe had a beginning, is just as imaginary as the First Law.
 One definition is that it shows that heat, itself a fictitious concept, is always transferred from a body of higher temperature to a body of lower temperature, with both bodies in contact with each other.
 Another definition, based on statistical analysis, says maximum entropy will occur in the most probable state of a system.
 While the Second Law tells us that energy systems lose their ability to do work over time, there is a slight probability that entropy could reverse itself.
-Nothing can be proved from the Second Law.
+Since the argument for the Second Law is probabilistic, nothing can be proved from the Law.
+And if we keep in mind Clark’s philosophy of science, nothing can be proved from the Second Law.
 One way of considering the concepts of physics is as a set of arbitrary rules for operating in a laboratory.
 Clark says the significance of Bridgman’s operationalism should not be missed.
 “Length, mass, electric charge and all the concepts of physics are descriptions of operations performed in laboratories.
 They are not descriptions of natural objects or physical realities.”